paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-043-national-oceanic-and-atmospheric-administration-commissioned-officer-corps.md

 **(b) Computations** In any fiscal year, the total number of officers selected for retirement or separation under subsection (a) plus the number of officers retired for age may not exceed the whole number nearest 4 percent of the total number of officers authorized to be on the active list, except as otherwise provided by law.

-**(c) Effective date of retirements and separations** A retirement or separation under subsection (a) shall take effect on the first day of the sixth month beginning after the date on which the Secretary approves the retirement or separation, except that if the officer concerned requests an earlier retirement or separation date, the date shall be as determined by the Secretary.
+**(c) Effective date of retirements and separations**

+(1) **In general** — Subject to paragraph (2), a retirement or separation under subsection (a) shall take effect on such date as is determined by the Secretary.

+(2) **Determination of date** — The effective date determined under paragraph (1) for a retirement or separation under subsection (a) shall be—

+  (A) except as provided by subparagraph (B), not earlier than 60 days after the date on which the Secretary approves the retirement or separation; or

+  (B) if the officer concerned requests an earlier effective date, such earlier date as is determined by the Secretary.

 **(d) Deferment of retirement or separation for medical reasons**